 Children and young people in out-of-home care are placed with either relatives (kinship care), foster carers, adoptive parents (adoption), or they are placed in residential care or independent living arrangements.
 Children and young people stay in care until they can safely return home or until they turn 18 years.

-CREATE represents the voices of children and young people in out-of-home care, including foster, kinship and residential care.
-By ensuring the voices of children and young people are heard and reflected in advocating for change, CREATE aims to make a better life for children and young people in the care system, and better outcomes as they transition to independence.
+CREATE represents the voices of children and young people currently in out of home care, and those who have transitioned from care up to the age of 25.
+By ensuring the voices of children and young people are heard and reflected in advocating for change, CREATE aims to make a better life for children and young people in the care system, and achieve better outcomes as they transition to independence.

-The demand for out-of-home care is ever increasing with the number of children and young people in care doubling in the last decade and increasing every year in all States and Territories across Australia.
+The demand for out-of-home care is rapidly growing with the number of children and young people in care doubling in the last decade and continues to increase every year across all States and Territories in Australia.

 Statutory child protection services are the responsibility of State and Territory governments that often work in partnership with non-government organisations to provide the direct care services to vulnerable children and young people who are suspected of being abused, neglected or harmed, or whose parents are unable to provide adequate care or protection.
 Across Australia, more and more out-of-home care services are delivered by government-funded community organisations.